Egg-scellent Advice: Protect Your Pets from Toxic Easter Treats

 Remember, those hidden Easter eggs from the hunt can be easily found and consumed by your pet, even days later!
 So be thorough in your search.

-- Symptoms: Vomiting, diarrhea, anxiety, heart problems, increased thirst and urination, seizures, and, in severe cases, death.
+Symptoms: Vomiting, diarrhea, anxiety, heart problems, increased thirst and urination, seizures, and, in severe cases, death.
 Even small amounts can upset a dog’s digestive system.

 Grapes/Raisins/Sultanas

-- Symptoms: vomiting, diarrhea, and potentially kidney damage or failure in dogs and cats.
+Symptoms: Vomiting, diarrhea, and potentially kidney damage or failure in dogs and cats.
 The signs of kidney damage may not be present at first, but they can include lethargy, increased thirst and urination, decreased appetite, abdominal pain, and dehydration.

 Xylitol

-It’s a sweetener that is not so sweet for pets.
+It’s an artificial sweetener that is not so sweet for pets.
 It can be found in many sugar-free products, including candies, gum, and baked goods.
-Its rapid absorption can lead to severe hypoglycemia (low blood sugar) and liver damage in dogs.
+It can trigger the release of excessive insulin, causing dangerously low blood sugar levels (hypoglycemia) and potentially damaging the liver or causing death.
+Always check ingredient labels and keep xylitol-containing products far out of reach.

 Hot Cross Buns